Circular Economy

 Deliverables:

-• Engage in the work and activities of the European Circular Economy Stakeholder Platform and the Industrial Forum
+• Participate in the activities of the European Circular Economy Stakeholder Platform (ECESP).

 Food